 All Dataset Groups are called dataset n, no matter which kind of data they hold.
-The character n represents the index of the Dataset Group in acquisition order in terms of elevation angle (polar data), and ascending order in terms of height (Cartsian products) starting at 1.
+The character n represents the index of the Dataset Group in ascending order (both in terms of elevation angle and height) starting at 1.
 A Dataset Group can hold an arbitrary number of binary datasets.
 In the case of radar parameters (e.g. Z, V, W, etc.) the datasets containing each parameter are each contained in a Group called datan, where n is the index of the dataset holding the binary data.
 This dataset is simply called data.

 Within each datan Group, there may be an arbitrary number of quality indicators, each of which is held in a Group called qualityn, where n is the index of the dataset holding the binary data.
 This dataset is simply called data.
-Because the quality indicator(s) describe a given quantity, they need not be assigned values of "nodata and" "undetect", as this information is already contained in the quantity being described.
-However, if one wishes to represent a quality indicator or index as a stand-alone product, then this should be done by representing it in its own dataset and assigning it the QIND quantity according to Table 16.